fedesilva/seq-step/docs/Design.md

   Tracks declare a midi channel and a step length.

-  All tracks in a channel are of the same length, but there is no such restriction for tracks in a pattern.
+  All channels in a track  are of the same length, but there is no such restriction for tracks in a pattern.

   All steps in a track no matter which channel are emitted at the same time;
     for a synth it means many notes are emitted providing polyphony where supported,